gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 different variants of S3A Delegation Tokens.

-Because applications only collect Delegation Tokens in secure clusters, it does mean that to be able to submit delegation tokens in transient cloud-hosted Hadoop clusters, _these clusters must also have Kerberos enabled_.
+Because applications only collect Delegation Tokens in secure clusters, It does mean that to be able to submit delegation tokens in transient cloud-hosted Hadoop clusters, _these clusters must also have Kerberos enabled_.

-*Tip*: you should only be deploying Hadoop in public clouds with Kerberos enabled.

 ### <a name="session-tokens"></a> S3A Session Delegation Tokens